-More information on eligibility requirements, the application process, and specific financial aid programs can be found at the Web site www.indiana.edu/~sfa.
+More information on eligibility requirements, the application process, and specific financial aid programs can be found at studentcentral.indiana.edu.

 Borrowing

 Financing an optometric education can be a long-term investment if a student needs to borrow money.
 Students must understand the implications of receiving student loans, such as the obligation to repay them with interest once they obtain their degrees.
 There are several student loan programs available to doctoral optometric students: